ASO Lifehacks

 Develop a checklist of all required documents, including Terms of Use, to ensure all materials are ready ahead of submission, minimizing rejections during the review process.

-Actively maintain 2-4 In-App Events each month to boost your app's visibility — events correlate with a 15-20% increase in impressions from browse placements.
+Schedule 2-4 active In-App Events per month for maximum visibility; this can lead to a 15-20% increase in impressions from browse placements.

 Don't declare a keyword optimization successful or failed until the full index cycle completes; early ranking fluctuations are noise.